Kathryna Pimentel: Career

 Kathryna Yu-Pimentel began her career managing her own restaurant and catering businesses.
 She previously taught culinary classes at Asia Pacific College.
 By July 2016, she became the managing director of Pimentel Salomon Baltao-Basilio Law Office.
 She is the president of PDP Cares Foundation, Inc. and was its first nominee when the organization ran for party-list representation in the 2022 House of Representatives elections.
 She is an advocate for women and children's rights.

 On June 4, 2024, she was appointed by President Bongbong Marcos as Special Envoy to the United Arab Emirates for Trade and Investment.

+As the Special Envoy of the President to the United Arab Emirates, she played a pivotal role in securing the Comprehensive Economic Partnership Agreement (CEPA), the Philippines' first-ever free trade deal in the Middle East.
+She has been credited with strengthening diplomatic and economic ties between the two nations, facilitating a landmark agreement that is expected to significantly boost the Philippine economy through increased market access and investments.

 She currently serves as the Executive Director of the Senate Spouses Foundation, Inc. (SSFI).
-From May 2024 to July 2025, she was the vice-president, and was its treasurer from 2022 to 2024.
+From May 2024 to July 2025, she served as the vice-president, and was the treasurer from 2022 to 2024.

 Yu-Pimentel is a co-owner of the restaurant franchise Tiong Bahru Philippines.
 In March 2023, she launched a wellness spa in Uptown Bonifacio, Taguig.